ebezzam/snips-skill-mental-calculation/README.md

 For installing an Assistant, it is recommended to use [SAM](https://snips.gitbook.io/getting-started/installation) so that you can avoid SSH'ing into your board frequently and copying files back and forth.

+#### Installing the Assistant for this workshop

 The assistant for this workshop can be downloaded [here](https://drive.google.com/open?id=1QAw0ORDti716hzjnm_hTqcuNUDVxVW_s).
 The steps for creating this assistant can be found on [these slides](https://drive.google.com/open?id=12ocdhbtRjezviWVz_5yW6eiNuWgcr7GI7AYnykSi290).
 Whether or not you have SAM, you can find instructions for deploying the assistant on the Snips [official documentation](https://snips.gitbook.io/documentation/console/deploy-your-assistant).
 For completeness, we provide the steps for installing the assistant _if you do not have SAM_:

-1. Go to where the ZIP file was downloaded and copy it to the Raspberry Pi:
+1. Go to where the ZIP file was downloaded and copy it to the Raspberry Pi (change `<pi-name>` with the name of your Raspberry Pi):
     ```bash
     $ scp assistant_proj_o8AM7O4ormk.zip pi@<pi-name>.local:~
     ```